10 Ways to Scale your Sales Process

 Train, Train, Train

 Proper training is the cornerstone for building a powerful sales team.
-Sales training sessions should not end after the initial new-hire training.
+Sales training sessions should not end after the initial new-hire training, moreover, tech sales training might take place even before landing the job.
 Regular training sessions and role-playing sessions should be an ongoing practice.

 Coaching also provides the needed guidance that new employees require when starting in sales.
 Having new recruits shadow a successful sales rep is another excellent way to give them a great head start.